cocos2d/cocos2d-x-3rd-party-libs-src/README.md

 ## Prerequisite
 ### For Mac users
-- If you want to use these scripts, you should install Git 1.8+, CMake 2.8+ and M4 1.4+.
+- If you want to use these scripts, you should install Git 1.8+, CMake 2.8+, autoconf and libtool.
 If you are a Homebrew user, you could simply run the following commands to install these tools:

 ```
 brew update
 brew install git
 brew install cmake
-brew install m4
 brew install autoconf
 brew install libtool
 ```